andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 The `delegate` property is strongly typed to be a `RatingPickerDelegate`.

-Since it&#8217;s _optional_ here in this implementation, the `delegate` is not absolutely essential for the `RatingPicker` to work.
-If it were essential, we&#8217;d parameterize `init` and assign it during initialization.
+Since it's _optional_ here in this implementation, the `delegate` is not absolutely essential for the `RatingPicker` to work.
+If it were essential, we'd parameterize `init` and assign it during initialization.

-I&#8217;ve used optional chaining to get at the `delegate's` methods if the `delegate` isn&#8217;t nil.
+I've used optional chaining to get at the `delegate's` methods if the `delegate` isn't nil.

 ##### Choosing the delegate

 Choosing the delegate class is the final decision to make.
-It&#8217;s not uncommon for a View Controller to take up the responsibility of being a delegate.
-In [&#8220;Pick a Delegate, Any Delegate&#8221;][5], I attempted to show how it&#8217;s _not_ necessary to use the View Controller as your one stop delegate shop.
-For this example, I&#8217;ll avoid giving the View Controller more responsibility than it needs and I&#8217;ll create a simple handler class to assume the delegated responsibilities:
+It's not uncommon for a View Controller to take up the responsibility of being a delegate.
+In [&#8220;Pick a Delegate, Any Delegate&#8221;][5], I attempted to show how it's _not_ necessary to use the View Controller as your one stop delegate shop.
+For this example, I'll avoid giving the View Controller more responsibility than it needs and I'll create a simple handler class to assume the delegated responsibilities:

 <pre class="lang:swift decode:true " title="RatingPickerHandler" >class RatingPickerHandler: RatingPickerDelegate {
     func preferredRatingSymbol(picker: RatingPicker) -&gt; UIImage? {